andy-apaez/Los-Tacos/README.md

 ---
 Usage

-* Pick-up or delivery within 5 miles is available.

 * Browse the menu by category sliders.

 * Click a menu item to view its details in a modal popup.